awwright/node-rdf/README.md

-# RDF Interfaces implementation
+# RDF for ECMAScript

 This package is a set of utilities aimed at making it simple to represent RDF data.
+It is targeted at Node.js, but should work cross-environment.

 RDF can be considered a superset of typical links found on the Web: It allows a collection of directional relationships from some _subject_, with a relationship _predicate_, to some _object_.